yusufweb/wireframing/README.md

 - **Reduces Risk**: Identifies potential usability issues early, reducing costly changes later.

 Wireframes serve as the blueprint for your project, ensuring that functionality and user experience are considered before any code is written.

+##cKey Elements in a Wireframe
+- **Layout Structure:** Defines the arrangement of elements on the page.
+- **Navigation:** Shows how users will move through the site or application.
+- **Content Placement:** Indicates where text, images, and other content will be positioned.
+- **Functionality:** Outlines key functionalities and interactions.